Space sector reforms not aimed at privatising ISRO: Chairman K Sivan | Business

 Space sector reforms not aimed at privatising ISRO: Chairman K Sivan

-"When space sector reforms were announced by the government there were many misconceptions like it would lead to the privatisation of ISRO.
+"When space sector reforms were announced by the government there were many misconceptions like it would lead to privatisation of ISRO.
 It is not.
-Again and again, I'm repeating it is not the privatization of ISRO," Sivan said.
+Again and again I'm repeating it is not the privatisation of ISRO," Sivan said.
 Addressing a webinar on "Unlocking of India's Potential in Space Sector," he said the whole aim of reforms is enabling the private players to carry out the space activities which is otherwise being done by ISRO.

 Noting that the space sector reform introduced by the government is going to be a "real game changer", Sivan said private sector participation in the space sector has been increasing worldwide and it is a healthy trend, as it increases diversity.
 In India too space sector startups are taking developmental activities in both launch vehicles as well as in satellites, he said.